Go Back Email Link

 • Season with bbq rub making sure to get the edges and both sides.

-• Add wood chips to your smoker and fill the water pan, then heat your smoker to 225°F.
+• Add wood chips to your electric smoker and fill the water pan, then heat your smoker to 225°F.

 • Place the ribs in your smoker and smoke them until the bark is set and the internal temp of the meat is about 175°F.